 As Denim were later to observe: ‘In the 70s there were Osmonds, there were lots of Osmonds, there were lots of little Osmonds everywhere.’
 Which is very true.

 In America, the singer-songwriters of the early 1970s tended to be dull folky-country types, all earnest and authentic.
-The British equivalent, on the other hand, was a much more quirky creature, making room for the likes of Gilbert O’Sullivan, Labi Siffre, Peter Skellern and Leo Sayer.
+The British equivalent, on the other hand, was a much more quirky creature, allowing the likes of Gilbert O’Sullivan, Labi Siffre, Peter Skellern and Leo Sayer access to the limelight.